 The easiest way to make moist and tender homemade chicken nuggets is to use ground chicken.
 I don’t always see it at our local stores, but I scoop it up when I do and store it in the freezer until I’m ready to cook.
 The ground chicken lets you jump right to mixing and shaping the nuggets, without any grinding or chopping required.

 Baked Homemade Chicken Nuggets

 Since the last thing you need is a fussy recipe that requires frying or standing by the stove, this homemade chicken nugget recipe is simply baked in the oven.
 I like to bake my chicken nuggets on a parchment paper-lined baking sheet.
 Then there isn’t even anything to clean up!
-You can even reheat leftovers to crispy goodness in just 6-8 minutes.
+You can even reheat fully cooked leftovers to crispy goodness in just 6-8 minutes.

 Ingredients in Chicken Nuggets

 The beauty of this recipe is that it only has a few simple ingredients: ground chicken, sweet potato, breadcrumbs, salt, and optional onion powder.
 It’s egg-free, dairy-free, nut-free, and can be easily made gluten-free, so it’s great dinner option for kids with food allergies.

 How do I cook sweet potato for these homemade chicken nuggets?

 For the sweet potato, which adds moisture as well as vitamin A and fiber, you can either roast ahead of time or steam cubes.
 Or, you can cook it quickly in the microwave: Simply peel, cube, and place it into a bowl covered with water.
 Microwave for 3-4 minutes or until soft.
 Drain and set aside.
 To roast it, poke the potato with a knife, place onto a foil-lined baking dish and bake for 45-60 minutes at 400 degrees F or until soft.
 (You can also just use a full pound of ground chicken and skip the sweet potato if preferred!)